spatie/laravel-stripe-webhooks/README.md

 Stripe will send out webhooks for several event types.
 You can find the [full list of events types](https://stripe.com/docs/api#event_types) in the Stripe documentation.

 Stripe will sign all requests hitting the webhook url of your app.
 This package will automatically verify if the signature is valid.
-If it is not, the request was probably not sent be Stripe.
-The request will not be logged in the `stripe_webhook_calls` table but a `Spatie\StripeWebhooks\WebhookFailed` exception will be thrown.
+If it is not, the request was probably not sent by Stripe.

 Unless something goes terribly wrong, this package will always respond with a `200` to webhook requests.
 Sending a `200` will prevent Stripe from resending the same event over and over again.
 All webhook requests with a valid signature will be logged in the `stripe_webhook_calls` table.
 The table has a `payload` column where the entire payload of the incoming webhook is saved.

+If the signature is not valid, the request will not be logged in the `stripe_webhook_calls` table but a `Spatie\StripeWebhooks\WebhookFailed` exception will be thrown.
 If something goes wrong during the webhook request the thrown exception will be saved in the `exception` column.
 In that case the controller will send a `500` instead of `200`.

 There are two ways this package enables you to handle webhook requests: you can opt to queue a job or listen to the events the package will fire.

 ### Handling webhook requests using jobs
 If you want to do something when a specific event type comes in you can define a job that does the work.
-Here's an example of such a job.
+Here's an example of such a job:

 ```php
 <?php